crystal-lang/crystal-book/syntax_and_semantics/if.md

 # if

-An `if` evaluates the given branch if its condition is *truthy*, otherwise, it evaluates the `else` branch, if present.
+An `if` evaluates the given branch if its condition is *truthy*.
+Otherwise, it evaluates the `else` branch if present.

 ```crystal
 a = 1